adamvig96/hit-or-miss/README.md

 Authors: Niccolò Borri, Philipp Hilmbauer, Ramzi Chariag, Marton Vegh, Adam Vig

-The repository contains code and data to replicate our project to the Empirical Political Economy class at CEU 2022 Winter.
+The repository contains the paper, code and data for our replication exercise for the Empirical Political Economy class at CEU 2022 Winter

 ### Abstract